-Public Burden Statement: An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-The OMB control number for this project is 0915-0281.
-Public reporting burden for this collection of information is estimated to average 5 hours, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to HRSA Reports Clearance Officer, 5600 Fishers Lane, Room 14N39, Rockville, Maryland, 20857.
-Expires June 30, 2025.
+Public Burden Statement: The purpose of this data collection system is to provide technical assistance and share expertise with health care organizations, health care providers and health care networks interested in implementing telehealth technology.
+The resource centers serve as focal points for advancing the effective use of telehealth technologies in their respective communities and regions.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+The OMB control number for this information collection is 0915-0361 and it is valid until 08/31/2025.
+Public reporting burden for this collection of information is estimated to average 0.17 hours per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to HRSA Reports Clearance Officer, 5600 Fishers Lane, Room 14N136B, Rockville, Maryland, 20857 or paperwork@hrsa.gov.